SBA Loan Financing Made Easy

-The SBA is a federal program designed to help and protect small businesses in the United States.
-Founded in 1953, the SBA provides training, counseling and financial backing to small-business owners.
-It is the largest single financial supporter of small businesses in the country.
+The SBA (Small Business Administration) is a federal program designed to help and protect small businesses in the United States.
+Founded in 1953, the SBA provides training, counseling and financial backing to small business owners nationwide.
+The SBA is the largest single financial supporter of small businesses in the country.

-With an SBA loan, you do not receive funds directly from the government; you receive the money from a lending institution such as a bank, credit union, micro-lending institution or a community development organization.
-The SBA sets the guidelines under which the loan can be made and guarantees repayment should the borrower default on the loan.
-This guarantee reduces the risk to the lender, making it more attractive for the lender to generate the loan.
+When you obtain a SBA loan, you do not receive funds directly from the government.
+Instead you receive money from a traditional lending institution such as a bank, credit union, micro-lending institution, or community development organization.
+The SBA sets the guidelines under which the loan can be made and also guarantees the repayment of the loan should the borrower default.
+This means if the borrower doesn't pay, the government will step in and make the bank whole.
+This guarantee reduces the risk to the lender, making it more attractive for a lender to approve a loan.

-There are four types of SBA loans: SBA 7(a), micro, express and 504.
-Each loan has different qualifications in terms of collateral required, the amount that can be borrowed and how the money can be used.
+There are a few types of SBA loans: SBA 7(a), the Microloan, 504 and Disaster Relief Loan.
+Each loan type has different qualifications in terms of collateral required, the amount that can be borrowed, and how the money can be used.

 The SBA 7(a) loan is designed to help businesses that have specific needs, such as an exporter or a rural-based business.
-Funds can be used for buying or expanding an existing business or starting a new business; for buying land, buildings, materials or equipment; as short- or long-term working capital, including financing building projects and accounts payable; and refinancing some types of current debt.
+Funds can be used for buying or expanding an existing business or starting a new one.
+For this purpose, funds can be used for buying land, buildings, materials, or equipment.
+Funds can also be used for short or long-term working capital.

 SBA 504 Loan

-The SBA 504 loan program was created for a for-profit business with a net income of $5 million or less two consecutive years and a tangible net worth of $15 million or less is eligible for a SBA 504 loan.
-Up to $5 million can be loaned and used to purchase land or buildings, renovate existing buildings or improve land, and to purchase long-term equipment or refinance some debt.
-Collateral is required and the borrower must meet job creation or retention requirements.
-The interest rate is fixed and the loan can be taken out for 10 or 20 years.
+The SBA 504 loan program can be used by a for-profit business with a net income of $5 million or less (for two consecutive years), and a tangible net worth of $15 million or less.
+SBA 504 Loans go up to $5 million, and can be used to purchase land, buildings, to renovate an existing buildings, or to improve land.
+It can also be used to purchase equipment or refinance debt.
+In order to qualify, collateral is required.
+The borrower must also meet certain job creation or retention requirements.